 AGI's financial results are impacted by the rate of exchange between the Canadian and U.S. dollars and a weaker Canadian dollar relative to its U.S. counterpart positively impacts profit and adjusted EBITDA.
-AGI's average rate of exchange in fiscal 2014 of \$1.10 was significantly lower than prevailing rates and accordingly AGI's financial results in 2015 may significantly benefit from a weaker Canadian dollar compared to the prior year.
-A portion of the Company's foreign exchange exposure has been hedged through forward foreign exchange contracts and based on current rates of exchange the Company expects to recognize significant loss on these contracts in the second half of 2015.
-At June, 30, 2015, the fair value of the Company's outstanding forward foreign exchange contracts was a loss of \$15.2 million.
+However, a portion of the Company's foreign exchange exposure has been hedged through forward foreign exchange contracts and based on current rates of exchange the Company expects to recognize a significant loss on these contracts in the fourth quarter of 2015 and to a lesser extent in fiscal 2016.

-Sales in the second half of 2015 will be influenced by weather patterns, crop conditions and the timing of harvest and conditions during harvest.
+Demand in 2016 will be influenced by, among other factors, weather patterns, crop conditions and the timing of harvest and conditions during harvest.
 Changes in global macroeconomic factors as well as sociopolitical factors in certain local or regional markets, including the ongoing uncertainty and volatility in Ukraine, and the availability of credit and export credit agency support in offshore markets, also may influence sales, primarily of commercial grain handling and storage products.
 Results may also be impacted by changes in steel prices and other material input costs and the rate of exchange between the Canadian and U.S. dollars.